New projects boost Renewable Natural Gas supply for FortisBC

 "Renewable Natural Gas helps keep waste from going to waste.
 Ten years ago, we were only collecting from landfills and agricultural operations and now we have come so far as to collect renewable energy from wastewater and soon wood waste," added Bennett.

 As RNG mixes seamlessly into the existing natural gas infrastructure, it helps decarbonize the natural gas supply by displacing equivalent volumes of conventional natural gas and lowering the carbon intensity of our entire gas system.
-Customers can subscribe to FortisBC's RNG program and begin immediately using RNG without any expensive retrofits to their existing equipment or having to switch to other types of energy.
+Customers can subscribe to FortisBC's RNG program and begin immediately using RNG without making any changes to their existing equipment.

 Over the last few years, FortisBC has integrated significant additional volumes of RNG into its system, tripling the amount of RNG in its system over the last calendar year and forecasting to triple it again by the end of 2022.
 FortisBC is on track to meet or exceed its target of 15 per cent renewable gas in its system by 2030 – enough gas to meet the needs of more than 333,000 homes with carbon-neutral energy.